TAP327/Conjugation-Bible-2.0/README.md

 construction, the goal is that eventually, every tense in each of the four languages will be available, and every model verb (stem changers, irregulars, etc.) will be represented.
 This is a project that I started on Quizlet back before I knew how to code and when Quizlet was free (I know, that's so low tech.
 It's fine though because I'm evolving).
+Also, in each file besides the main file (Romance_Dominus.py), I provided a note section on how each tense was formed, which should help to understand both the logic of the code and the logic of the grammar.
+Feedback & corrections are also provided for the user when they get a question wrong.

         Tips & Encouragement